araslan1/EigenFace_Recognition/README.md

 # Project Structure:

-src: python backend
+### src
+- **python backend**
-  db: database storing users' face information and their name in .npy files, also contains files to view and clear the database
+    - `db`: Database storing users' face information and their name in .npy files.
+Also contains files to view and clear the database.
-  eigenface: the main eigenface algorithm is here!
+    - `eigenface`: Main algorithm for eigenface implementation.
-    Service: contains back-end logic of "sign in" and "sign up" functions, sign up contains the logic for processing images
+        - `Service`: Backend logic for "sign in" and "sign up" functions. `sign up` contains the logic for processing images.
-    Training: contains train.py for training the models, the output files of the training process, and the "Pictures" directory for storing the pictures that I trained the model on.
+        - `Training`: Contains `train.py` for training models, output files of the training process, and the `Pictures` directory for storing training images.

+### static
-static: javascript and css files for each page (we have three pages: /, /signup, /signin)
+- JavaScript and CSS files for each page.
+(Three pages: `/`, `/signup`, `/signin`)

+### templates
-templates: html templates for rendering the pages main.py: the server of this project.
+- HTML templates for rendering the pages.

+### main.py
+- Server script for the project.

 # How I built it:
 I built the frontend of the application with javascript, CSS, HTML and the backend with flask.
 My model was training in src/eigenface/Training/train.py.
 It was trained on pictures I got my friends to take on my computer in the Training/Pictures directory.
 I removed these pictures from the directory for safety purposes.
 For each image, it was processed using a pre-trained cascade classifier to detect frontal faces.
 The alternative was to merely draw a face cutout onto the web camera preview so that users could manually align their faces into the cutout.
 This cutout would be cropped and serve as my “face” that I would use for training.
 However, it seemed like a good option to use the classifier for user experience and also ease in testing my program’s core functionality (recognition with eigenfaces).